 Skip to contents

-Evidence on the prevalence of acute malnutrition used in the IPC Acute Malnutrition (IPC AMN) can come from different sources, namely: representative surveys, screenings or community-based surveillance system (known as sentinel sites).
-The IPC set minimum sample size requirements for each of these sources.
-Details can be read from the IPC Manual version 3.1 (IPC Global Partners, 2021).
+Evidence on the prevalence of acute malnutrition used in the IPC Acute Malnutrition (IPC AMN) can come from different sources: representative surveys, screenings, or community-based surveillance system (known as sentinel sites).
+The IPC sets minimum sample size requirements for each of these sources (IPC Global Partners, 2021).

-In the IPC AMN analysis workflow, the very first step of a data analyst is to check if these requirements were met.
-This is done for each area meant to be included in the IPC AMN analysis.
-For this, mwana provides a handy function: mw_check_ipcamn_ssreq().
+In the IPC AMN analysis workflow, the first step a data analyst has to take is the checking of sample size requirements as set by IPC for each survey area to be included in the IPC AMN analysis. mwana provides the mw_check_ipcamn_ssreq() function for this purpose.

-To demonstrate its usage, we will use a built-in sample data set anthro.01.
+To demonstrate its usage, we will use the built-in sample data set anthro.01.

 head(anthro.01)

-#> area dos cluster team sex dob age weight height edema
+## area dos cluster team sex dob age weight height edema muac

 anthro.01 contains anthropometry data from SMART surveys from anonymized locations.
-We can check further details about the data set by calling help("anthro.01") in R console.
+To learn more about this dataset, call help("anthro.01") in your R console.

-Now that we got acquainted with the data set, we can proceed to execute the task.
+Now that we got acquainted with the data set, we can proceed to executing the task.
 To achieve this, we simply do:

 mw_check_ipcamn_ssreq(